The End of the World? (Matthew 13:40)

 Asher Chee |

 When using older Bible translations, it is important to remember that languages change over time.
-Some expressions that are used in these older Bible translations might not mean the same things that they mean today.
+Hence, some expressions that are used in these older Bible translations do not mean the same things that they mean today.

-For example, let us consider Matthew 13:49 in the King James Version of the Bible (KJV):
+For example, let us consider how Matthew 13:49 is rendered in the KJV:

 So it shall be at the end of the world: the angels shall come forth, and sever the wicked from among the just,

-The phrase “the end of this world” might give us the idea that this physical creation will come to an end.
-However, the Greek word for “world” here is aiōn (αἰών), which means “an age; a period of time”.
+The phrase “the end of the world” might give us the idea that this physical creation will come to an end.
+However, this is not a correct understanding of the phrase.
+The Greek word for “world” here is aiōn (αἰών), which means “an age; a period of time”.
 It does not refer to the physical creation.

-However, in English today, the word “world” no longer has this meaning, “an age; a period of time”.
-So, if a person does not know the older meaning of the word “world”, then he would naturally think that in Matthew 13:49, the word “world” refers to this physical creation—even though that was not the meaning that was intended by the biblical writer or the KJV translators!
+However, in English today, the word “world” no longer has this older meaning, “an age; a period of time”.
+Unfortunately, people are generally not aware about this older meaning of the word “world”.
+So, when a person today reads Matthew 13:49 in the KJV, he would likely think that the word “world” refers to this physical creation—even though that was not intended by the biblical writer or the KJV translators!

 Conclusion